visiongaiatechnology/vgt-omega-vault/README.md

 **VGT Omega Vault closes this gap.**

-A cryptographic data vault that **immediately encrypts every incoming record with AES-256-GCM** before it ever touches the database.
+A cryptographic data vault and **Drag-and-Drop form builder** that **immediately encrypts every incoming record with AES-256-GCM** before it ever touches the database.
 Plaintext exists exclusively in RAM — for milliseconds — and nowhere else.

 Built for **law firms, medical practices, tax advisors, and anyone receiving confidential inquiries through WordPress** while maintaining full GDPR compliance.